beaioun/opensearch-benchmark-workloads/vectorsearch/README.md

 Before running a benchmark, ensure that the load generation host is able to access your cluster endpoint and that the appropriate dataset is available on the host.

-Currently, we support only one test procedure for the vector search workload.
+Currently, we support only one scenario for the vector search workload.
 This is named no-train-test and does not include the steps required to train the model being used.
-This test procedures will index a data set of vectors into an OpenSearch cluster and then run a set of queries against the generated index.
+This scenario will index a data set of vectors into an OpenSearch cluster and then run a set of queries against the generated index.

 Due to the number of parameters this workload offers, it's recommended to create a parameter file that specifies the desired workload parameters instead of listing them all on the OSB command line.
 Users are welcome to use the example param files,